troxel/webpanel/README.md

 provides for ssl (as cherrypy ssl implimentation is broken) and allows you to integrate other apps.

+The NGINX unit-file (/lib/systemctl/system/nginx.service) has a modification

+ExecStartPre=/bin/mkdir -p /var/log/nginx

+Without this addition nginx will not start.
+See nginx unit-file in ./setup/unit-files

 ## unit-files

 Example unit-files are in the setup directory.
 Note that unit files